 Keeping the house warm

-- Make sure that the house is well insulated to keep the heat in and save on bills.
+- Make sure that the house is well insulated to keep the heat in (and save on bills).
 Draft proofing doors and windows, as well as insulating the loft (and walls if necessary) will help to retain as much heat as possible.
-Financial help may be available to help with insulation.
+Grants may be available to help with insulation.
 Check out the Energy Saving Trust who can provide advice.

 - Switch off the heating in any rooms that aren’t used; draw the curtains as it gets dark to help retain the heat.